Marquis-Lardinois/Machine_Learning_Project1/README.md

 # Project: Student Performance Indicators
 ### Background:
 This project analyzes how student performance is affected by variables such as Gender, Ethnicity, Parental Education, and test preparation.
+I then created a Machine
+Learning model to predict a student's overall math score based on the variables above.
 ### Methods Used
 * Inferential Statistics
 * Machine Learning